NKAmapper/addr2osm/README.md

   - Ways and relations
   - Nodes containing other tags or incomplete address tags (not all 4 addr tags)
   - Nodes which are members of ways or relations (however complete address tags from those nodes will be moved to new address nodes)
-* Code is optimized to near linear complexity with performance at 500-1500 addresses/second in testing
+* Code is optimized to near linear complexity with performance at 500-1500 addresses/second in testing (slower with "-manual")
+* The code will be expanded to upload automatically to OSM

 ### Test run

-* OSM-files for all Norwegian municipalities are avilable [here](https://drive.google.com/open?id=1TzUggXrU0XP-TTxaXPsmRKSnMlR7622Y)
+* OSM-filesfor all Norwegian municipalities are avilable [here](https://drive.google.com/open?id=1TzUggXrU0XP-TTxaXPsmRKSnMlR7622Y)
+* The files contain changes that would have been done for a real update + copy of remaining/surplus nodes, ways and realations which contain addr-tags but did not get a match
+* Objects which did get a clear address match and no other modifications are not included
 * For inspection only - please do not upload to OSM
+* Please see recommendations for searches above
 * Summary table: [Excel sheet](https://drive.google.com/open?id=10oF3YECS39WRrXiO_pzE9sxVtxH8yVOx)

 ### Data sources used